Pan-dialectal documentation of the Yei language

 |Collection Status||Collection online|

 The topics of documentation were chosen by community members in each of the Yei villages.
 In each village, a meeting was held with the local cultural authorities to determine the appropriate topics for documentation for that village.
 Individual participants also chose their own topics in-line with the village meeting.
-Currently, there are over forty (40) distinct participants in the collection across the six villages.
-Topics chosen range from village history, hunting and agricultural practices, ornithological knowledge.
+There are over forty (40) participants in the collection across the six villages.
+Topics chosen range from village history, hunting and agricultural practices to ornithological knowledge.

 The Yei people, or Yei-nan, are a Papuan people who live in several villages in the upper reaches of the Maro river in the Merauke regency of Papua, Indonesia.

 Yei is a language spoken along the upper reaches of the Maro River, in the Merauke regency, Papua, Indonesia.
 It is a first-order branch of the Yam family of languages which are spoken across southern New Guinea.

 The vast majority of its estimated 1400 speakers live in six villages the lie in a region of around 70kms north to south all within 30kms to the border with Papua New Guinea.
 There are two main dialectal distinctions and these are known as Upper Yei and Lower Yei.
 Upper Yei is spoken in a cluster of three villages in the higher land at the upper reaches of the Maro river.
 Lower Yei is spoken in the three villages which reside in the lower marshy region in the south.

 Like all Yam languages, it is notable for its complex verbal inflection.
 Verbs index up to two arguments cross-cut with a complex TAM system resulting in large paradigms.
 This complexity is amplified by a tendency to distributed exponence over multiple affixes and for each affix to have multiple cumulative meanings further complicated by unusual or morphomic syncretisms.